fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 This specification would require browsers to include the FINGERPRINT and ORIGIN attributes in STUN for this to work correctly.

-Open Issue: Does adding the ORIGIN reduce user privacy.
-Consider the following case, the user goes to https://facebook.com and initiated a call with another facebook user.
-The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to the facebook's TURN server.
-Anyone along the network path could tell that the user is using facebook's TURN server.
-However, when the original TLS connection for the HTTP was made, the Server Name Indication (SNI) in the TLS of the HTTPS connection also revealed facebook.com and this was done for largely the same reasons, so the Firewall would be able to see which applications were using the network.
+Open Issue: Does adding the ORIGIN reduce user privacy?
+Consider the following case.
+The user goes to https://facebook.com and initiates a call with another Facebook user.
+The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to Facebook's TURN server.
+Anyone along the network path could tell that the user is using Facebook's TURN server.
+However, when the original TLS connection for the HTTP was made, the Server Name Indication (SNI) in the TLS of the HTTPS connection also revealed facebook.com, largely for the same reasons - so that the firewall would be able to see which applications are using the network.

 Blocking Media Hiding in HTTP